keikonakata/keikonakata.github.io/distributed.md

 - Hypercubes (CAN)
   Maintains pointers to a neighbour who differs in one bit position.
 Only one possible neighbour in each direction.
 Route to reciever by changing any bit.

 The ring geometry allows the greatest flexibility, and hence archives the best resilience and proximity performance.
+(Cf. [The impact of DHT routing geometry on resilience and proximity](https://dl.acm.org/doi/10.1145/863955.863998))

 #-neighbours: Hypercube 1, Chord&tree: 2^i (what are neighbours about?)
 #-forwarding: tree 1, hypercube N/2, ring Log N